adobe/aepsdk-edgemedia-android/Documentation/migration-guide.md

 #### MediaConstants.TrackerConfig

-The Media Analytics and Media for Edge Network extensions both provide convienience constants when setting the tracker configuration.
+The Media Analytics and Media for Edge Network extensions both provide convenience constants when setting the tracker configuration.
 The Media Analytics extension named this class `Config`, while the Media for Edge Network extension names this class `TrackerConfig`.
 ```diff
 - MediaConstants.Config
 + MediaConstants.TrackerConfig